 After studying photography at the Polytechnic Art School, Lucas worked in England and New York.
-His work in the early 1950s impressed J. Arthur Rank who offered him a job at Pinewood Studios where he worked on portraits and film stills.
+His work in the late 1940s impressed J. Arthur Rank who offered him a job at Pinewood Studios where he worked on portraits and film stills.
 He later worked as a freelance photographer.
 His work has appeared on over 3,000 magazine covers and in 1998 he became the only film stills photographer to win a BAFTA.
 This slideshow presents highlights from the Gallery’s collection.

 Marlene Dietrich (1901-92), 1951 NPGx127224